-Project Assurance completed an Integrated Assurance Review on the Surface Assets programme submitted to the Programmes and Investment Committee meeting on 28 June.
-Ten recommendations were made and accepted, including five by IIPAG.
-A quarterly update was provided to the Programmes and Investment Committee meeting on I3 October where two recommendations were closed and progress is being made to close the remaining eight.
-Project Assurance tracks the progress against the recommendations made (including by IIPAG) as part of its continuous assurance.
+Shortlisted schemes We continue to assess potential schemes that, together with the GLA, we have identified against agreed criteria, and we hope to announce more details later in the year.
+Funding is also currently being sought for some schemes through the Government's Housing Infrastructure Fund.
+Assurance Project Assurance completed an Integrated Assurance Review on the Growth Fund programme submission to the Programmes and Investment Committee meeting on 28 June.
+Eleven recommendations were made and accepted, including four by IIPAG.
+A quarterly update was provided to the Programmes and Investment Committee meeting on 13 October, where one recommendation was closed and progress is being made to close the remaining IO.
+Project Assurance tracks progress against the recommendations made (including by IIPAG) as part of its continuous assurance. ^{} Programme authority of £200m was approved by the Programmes and Investment Committee during Quarter I for developing and contributing towards the Sutton Tram extension and Rotherhithe to Canary Wharf crossing projects and for developing and delivering shortlisted schemes.
+This is not budgeted for spend until 2020/2I.